Staffordshire Building Society: A professional Society

 The Staffordshire’s history described the years after 1955 as the period of professionalism.
 Following the retirement of Alex Annan as Secretary, Malcolm Deaville was appointed as the Society’s first full time manager.
 It still took four years before the Staffordshire decided to open branches albeit only in Wolverhampton and the neighbouring towns: the first branch was opened in Sedgley in 1959.
 There were also two very small acquisitions in 1959, the Sedgley and District Permanent and the West Midlands with assets of only £0.3m between them.
 The assets of the Staffordshire were now up to £5.6m.
 The only significant acquisition came in 1975 when the Stafford and Country Permanent added £7,5m to the Staffordshire’s then £70m. assets.
+The society relocated from Princess Street to modern offices on the Ring Road in 1977.

 The Society’s official history finished in 1977 by which time there were 38 branches in Staffordshire, Shropshire, Worcestershire, west midlands and Clwyd, plus a further 26 agents.
 Malcolm Deaville was still Managing Director, 22 years after his original appointment, and the Society’s assets, helped by the rise in house prices and an increase in the private housing stock, were £112m.
 There is little published information after that date.
 An announcement of a computer contract in 2001 referred to the Staffordshire having 52 branches throughout the Midlands and Wales.
 In 2003, the Society was acquired by the Portman Building Society.